 Add some color

-Another great way to add a garden is with a garden box under your windows.
+Another great way to add a garden to your yard is by building a garden box under your windows.
 This is an especially great idea if you have a small front yard with limited space for gardening.

 Update your windows

 A great way to add some interest to the front of your house is by adding shutters to your windows.
-You can choose from an array of different colors, or even add patterns and paintings to the front of them.
-By adding these to the exterior windows of your home, you’re giving something attractive for the eyes to be drawn to, and it improves the overall appearance of your home.
+You can choose from an array of different colors or even add patterns and paintings to the front of them.
+By adding these to the exterior windows of your home, you’re creating something attractive for the eyes to be drawn to.
+It also improves the overall appearance of your home.

 Replacing the windows themselves can be expensive and time-consuming, but if your window panes are outdated, changing them can also greatly improve the look of your home.
 A uniquely shaped window, a long porch, or a small balcony can add some beautiful contrast to the front of your home.
 Consider changes like these when renovating!

 Painting your front door a different color can add a spot of ever-present color and interest to your front yard.
 This is especially helpful when your flowers are in between blooms.
 Choose a door color that reflects the feeling you want to convey.

 Bright, happy colors like yellow and pastel shades can add a bit of flare and convey a fun, modern vibe.
 Moody, darker shades convey a sense of seriousness and poise.
 Make sure that the color you choose for your door complements the theme of your home and yard.
 The changes you make to your home and yard should come together to form a beautiful, unified whole.

 Do you need some help fertilizing your lawn or keeping weeds out of your flowerbeds this year?
 Stewart’s